aistiak/daily-learn/node/JS/readme.md

 - iterator functions
 - prototype chain in javascript
 - object in javascript
-- explain browser side JS runtime arch.
+- explain browser side JS runtime arch. (event loop)
+- explain javascript event-loop
 - what is ES / ES5 / ES6
 - JS Engine workflow
-- Garbage collection and Memory leak in JS engine
+- Garbage collection and Memory leak in JS engine *
-- explain javascript event-loop
-- ways of creating object in javascript
+- ways of creating object in javascript *
 ### Data types in JS

 JavaScript is a _loosely type_ and _dynamic language_ .
 Variables in js are not particularly associated with any particular value type and any variable can be assigned or reassigned values of all types